joshghent/blog/content/blog/gitleaks-travis/index.md

 fi
 ```

-Additionally, add this into your `.travis.yml`.
+Next, add this into your `.travis.yml`.
 Alternatively just add an additional "script" if you don't want to do different stages
 ```yaml
 - stage: Leaks
     language: generic
     script:
     - "./.ci/leaks.sh"
 ```

+Additionally, add `docker` as a new service in the `.travis.yml`

 That's it!
 Tweet me [@joshghent](https://twitter.com/joshghent) if you have any problems.